GianlucaGuarini/animore/README.md

-const animaQuery = animore('.my-div')[0] // animore returns always an array! const animaNode = animore(myDiv)[0] // DOM nodes are also valid const animaList = animore([myDiv, myUl]) // array are also valid const animaNodeList = animore(myUl.children) // NodeList are valid as well
+const animaQuery = animore('.my-div')[0] // animore returns always an array! const animaNode = animore(myDiv)[0] // DOM nodes are also valid const animaList = animore([myDiv, myUl]) // an arrays are also valid const animaNodeList = animore(myUl.children) // NodeLists are valid as well

 ```